MoonlightCapital/MoonlightBot-docs/role-management-commands/pause-role.md

 # pause-role

 This command allows you to pause a role for a user for a specified duration.
 This means that the role is removed from the user for the specified duration.
 After the duration has passed, the role will be automatically reassigned to the user.

+{% hint style="info" %}
+If the server is 5 or fewer temporary actions away from reaching its limit, a warning will appear at the top of the success message when this command is used.
+{% endhint %}

 ## Required permissions